pagebase/Python_Notes_By_Udemy/README.md

 ```

 ![Diagram_1](./Resources/Diagram_1.png)
+*Diagram 1*

 > When you assign particular value to 2 or more variable on that time single data reference is shared to that 2 variable instead of creating individual object.
-See above diagram.
+See above `Diagram 1`.
 To check reference number, you can use `id()` method.

 #### Example:
 ```python